sap-tutorials/Tutorials/tutorials/btp-app-kyma-prepare-dev-environment/btp-app-kyma-prepare-dev-environment.md

         "--docker-password=..."
 ```

+1. Copy the folder `scripts` from `templates/Kyma-Prepare-Dev-Environment` to your project root folder.

 1. Run the script to create the secret.
+In the root folder of your project, execute:

+    ```Shell/Bash
+    ./scripts/create-container-registry-secret.sh
+    ```
-    Run the bash script ´./kyma-add-helm-chart/scripts/create-container-registry-secret.sh´ in the `templates` folder, which will prompt you for the required inputs.
-By using the script, you avoid storing your password in your shell's history.
+    Running this script will prompt you for the required inputs.
+By using the script, you avoid storing your password in your command line interpreter's history.

     > Can't run the `kubectl create secret docker-registry container-registry \` command?